High Quality Science

-HIGH QUALITY SCIENCE is fundamental to NOAA as a science-based agency.
-NOAA Fisheries conducts objective peer reviews of scientific activities in major programs at its Science Centers on a regular basis using agreed upon criteria.
+The quality of our science is fundamental to NOAA as a science-based agency.
+NOAA Fisheries reviews the scientific activities in major programs at its Science Centers on a regular basis using agreed upon criteria.